ritup-1762/IMAGE-CLASSIFICATION-USING-MACHINE-LEARNING/README.md

 # IMAGE-CLASSIFICATION-USING-MACHINE-LEARNING
- Creation of Land Use and Land Cover (LULC) map using Machine Learning (ML) image classification technique i.e. Support Vector Machine (SVM) and performing  classification accuracy.
+ Creation of a Land Use and Land Cover (LULC) map using a Machine Learning (ML) image classification technique, specifically Support Vector Machine (SVM), and assessing  classification accuracy.